grey-software/website/content/faq.md

+# Frequently Asked Questions

 ## What is Grey Software’s vision?

 Grey Software envisions an open source future where mentors and students build free software together.

 ## Why is Grey Software a not-for-profit organization?

 Grey Software was founded around a mission to build the software ecosystem of the future.

 To ensure that the organization’s future revenues went towards our mission instead of the pockets of shareholders, we founded the organization as a not-for-profit.

 ## How are Grey Software’s products connected to its students?

 Our students learn software development by collaborating with the creators of the products they're working on.

 ## How do I join Grey Software?

 ### Join our community

-We host an active community on Discord, where we community.grey.software.
+We host an active community on Discord, where our mentors and students collectively build software.
+You can join us by visiting community.grey.software!

 ### Join our apprentice program

 You can also join as an apprentice on a project, where you get to collaborate with a mentor as a software engineer, designer, or product.

 Learn more at https://grey.software/apprentice